-The programme is organised around themes and each day we tackle a different topic, including CVA feasibility, delivery mechanisms, risk management, data protection and compliance vis a vis anti-money laundering and counter-terrorism regulations.
+The programme is organised around themes.
+Each day we tackle a different topic, including CVA feasibility, delivery mechanisms, risk management, data protection and compliance vis a vis anti-money laundering and counter-terrorism regulations.

-The course will host several external speakers from various academic centres, private sector organisations as well as aid organisations.
+The course will host several external speakers from various academic centres, private sector organisations, and aid organisations.
 They will bring a diversity of experiences so we can get a non-conventional perspective on these themes.

 A pragmatic challenge lying ahead is the risk for funding to drop in the context of increasing needs.
-It is encouraging to see that the EU has just increased its aid budget by 60 per cent, but the economic crisis that may result from the coronavirus pandemic as well as nationalist stands toward international aid present a risk of global decreased funding of humanitarian actions.
+It is encouraging to see that the EU has just expanded its aid budget by 60 per cent.
+Still, the economic crisis that may result from the coronavirus pandemic and nationalist stands toward international aid present a risk of global decreased funding of humanitarian actions.

 Another challenge is the polarisation of debates in an increasingly complex humanitarian world.
-Humanitarians are accountable to act rapidly because of needs urgency while at the same time they are bound to do no harm.
-The realities covered under the do no harm principle are however getting more complex and difficult to grasp.
-For example: giving cash to women is a way to empower them or does it expose them to increased risks?
-Or, is the use of digital technologies a way to reach more people more rapidly or the genesis of “surveillance humanitarianism”?
+Humanitarians are accountable to act rapidly because of needs urgency, while at the same time, they are bound to do no harm.
+However, the realities covered under the do no harm principle are getting more complex and difficult to grasp.
+For example: giving cash to women is a way to empower them, or does it expose them to increased risks?
+Or is the use of digital technologies a way to reach more people more rapidly or the genesis of “surveillance humanitarianism”?

-Bridging the academic world and the humanitarian world could help tackle this challenge by giving humanitarians access to grey matter and specialists on these topics.
+Bridging the academic and humanitarian worlds could help tackle this challenge by giving humanitarians access to grey matter and specialists on these topics.